Student loan: Qualification

 Most college students in the United States qualify for federal student loans.
 Students can borrow the same amount of money, at the same price, regardless of their own income or their parents' incomes, regardless of their expected future income, and regardless of their credit history.
 Only students who have defaulted on federal student loans or have been convicted of drug offenses, and have not completed a rehabilitation program, are excluded.
-Borrowers from families with low income with separation are more likely to default than those from higher-income families.
-Also, borrowers entering repayment after their sophomore year are more likely to default.

 The amount students can borrow each year depends on their education level (undergraduate or graduate), and their status as dependent or independent.
 Undergraduates are eligible for subsidized loans, with no interest while the student is in school.
 Graduate students can borrow more per year.

 Private lenders use different underwriting criteria, including credit rating, income level, parents' income level, and other financial considerations.
 Students only borrow from private lenders when they exhaust the maximum borrowing limits under federal loans.
 Several scholars have advocated eliminating the borrowing limit on federal loans and enabling students to borrow according to their needs (tuition plus living expenses) and thereby eliminating high-cost private loans.

 Repayment

+Traditionally, repayment starts six months after graduation or leaving school.
 Federal student loan interest rates are established by Congress and listed in § 20 U.S.C. § 1087E(b).
 Because the interest rates are established by Congress, interest rates are a political decision.
 In 2010, the federal student loan program ran a multibillion-dollar "negative subsidy", or profit, for the federal government.
-Loans to graduate and professional students are especially profitable because of high-interest rates and low default rates.
-Usually, the net flow of the default rate on student loans are strongly related to the nontraditional issuer and the flowing price of the tangible assets, unlike buildings or land.
-However, in contrast to the positive correlation with the borrower, a change in the price normally leads to a negative influence on the default rate.
-These two aspects have been used to explain the Great Recession of student loan default, which had grown to nearly thirty percent.